balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

         pass

-We want to create a setup, that matches with our scenario, we have created in :ref:`part 1 <Part 1: Develop a Scenario>`.
+We want to create a setup, that matches with our scenario, we have created in :ref:`part 1 <Part 1: Develop a scenario>`.
 In our scenario we defined two devices we need for the execution.
 These two devices are needed in our setup too.

 Think about devices